girishjjain/DevResx/scala.md

 ### In Scala
-* semicolon are optional
-* depending on the context, the dot operator (.) is optional as well, and so are the parentheses.
-Thus, instead of writing s1.equals(s2);, we can write s1 equals s2
-* You can drop both the dot and the parentheses if a method takes either zero or one parameter.
-If a method takes more than one parameter, you must use the parentheses, but the dot is still optional.
 * primitives in Java are objects in Scala
-* if statement yields a value
-* there is no need for explicit return (it's optional), the last expression becomes return value
 * In Java, you “implement” interface, in Scala, you “extend” or “mix in” traits.
-* method parameters are vals (immutable) and not vars
 * classes can’t have static members, instead, Scala has Singleton objects
 * Scala implicitly imports members of packages java.lang and scala, as well as members of a singleton object named Predef, into every Scala source file
+* constructors other than primary constructor are called auxiliary constructors and very auxiliary constructor must invoke another constructor of the same class as its first action.
+Also, only primary constructor can invoke a superclass constructor.
+* while and do-while constructs are called “loops”, not expressions, and their result type is Unit
+* if statement yields a value
+* assignment results in Unit value

+### Syntax, In Scala:
+* Semicolon are optional
+* Depending on the context, the dot operator (.) is optional as well, and so are the parentheses.
+Thus, instead of writing s1.equals(s2);, we can write s1 equals s2
+* You can drop both the dot and the parentheses if a method takes either zero or one parameter.
+If a method takes more than one parameter, you must use the parentheses, but the dot is still optional.
+* The convention is that you include parentheses if method has side effects, such as println(), but leave them off if method has no side effects, such as toLowerCase on a String
+* There is no need for explicit return (it's optional), the last expression becomes return value
+* Any method invocation, in which you are passing in exactly one argument, you can opt to use curly braces to surround the argument instead of parentheses

+### Functions
+* In Scala, method parameters are vals (immutable) and not vars
+* A function literal is compiled into a class that when instantiated at runtime is a *function value*.
-* a function value is an object.
+* A function value is an object.
 Function types are classes that can be inherited by subclasses
+* You can define functions inside a function.
+Just like local variables, such local functions are visible only in their enclosing blocks.
+* Local functions can access parameters of their enclosing function
+* A curried function is applied to multiple argument lists, instead of just one.

 ### Variable arguments
 * To indicate that a parameter can take variable number of arguments, use an asterisk after the last parameter's type.